Using Cloud Servers tags

 To find tagged instances, select the check boxes next to the tags in the Tag on the left side of the server’s list.

 A few simple tags can help you identify a server’s purpose at a glance.
-You can also easily filter a long lists of servers with several tags to distinguish one server type from another.
-Following are some ideas for creating tags that can help you organize your cloud infrastructure.
+You can also easily filter a long list of servers with several tags to distinguish one server type from another.
+Following are some tips for creating tags that can help you organize your cloud infrastructure.

 A server environment is a collection of instances that are meant to operate under similar conditions.
-An example of a collection of server environments is the distinction among development, staging, and production environments.
-Servers in a development environment are used when testing code that is still in flux.
-The staging environment is a stable testing ground for code deemed to be complete.
-The production environment is where the code goes when it’s passed testing and is ready to be used with real data or viewed by customers.
+An example of a server environment is a collection of development, staging, and production servers.
+Development servers are used when you are testing code that is still in flux.
+Staging servers provide a stable testing ground for code deemed to be complete.
+Production servers are where code goes when it’s passed testing and is ready to be used with real data or viewed by customers.

 If you have specialized server instances, it can be convenient to quickly filter them by function, like web server, proxy, or database.

 In a more complex environment, you might have primary and backup systems, master and slave databases, or DNS servers.
 Tagging servers according to their role in the environment can help when you plan maintenance.

 Tags can let you quickly see which servers are running Linux or Windows, or what Linux distributions are being used on each server (like Ubuntu or CentOS).

 These are some basic ideas for organizing servers with tags, but because tags are completely flexible, this is definitely not a comprehensive list.
 For example, you could also use tags to divide responsibilities among team members, to label servers that have only internal network interfaces active, and to track any other qualities that distinguish your servers from one another.

 © 2015 Rackspace US, Inc.